 Other possible causes of beeps at startup

-Even though the lack of activation is the number one cause of these annoying beeps, other factors can come into play.
-A partially discharged battery at delivery, for example, often triggers sound alerts.
-So make sure it is fully charged before hitting the road.
+Although lack of activation is the number one cause of these annoying beeps, other factors can come into play.
+A partially discharged battery at delivery often triggers sound alerts, for example.
+So check that it is fully charged before hitting the road.

-It also happens that the Bluetooth connection encounters an issue, or that a safety sensor detects a poorly locked handlebar after folding, causing safety beeps.
-Finally, some electric scooters can emit specific sound sequences to signal an error code.
-These sequences, somewhat like Morse code, can be found in the manual or via the app and allow for easy diagnosis of a potential technical problem.
+Sometimes the Bluetooth connection also encounters an issue, or a safety sensor detects a handlebar that is not properly locked after folding, causing safety beeps.
+Finally, some electric scooters may emit specific sound sequences to signal an error code.
+These sequences, somewhat like Morse code, can be found in the manual or via the app and allow easy diagnosis of a possible technical problem.

 How to activate your Segway electric scooter and stop the beeps?

 First of all, you need to activate your electric scooter.
-This essential step unlocks all the features and stops those annoying safety beeps.
-Don't worry, it's simple, quick, and accessible to everyone through the official Segway-Ninebot app.
-Here's how to proceed step by step.
+This essential step unlocks all features and stops those famous safety beeps.
+Don’t worry, it’s simple, quick, and accessible to everyone via the official Segway-Ninebot app.
+Here’s how to proceed step by step.

 activate Segway electric scooter